74. Graham Holdings Company

 - Stacey Halota, Vice President–Information Security and Privacy

 - Jocelyn E. Henderson, Vice President–Corporate Audit Services

 - Daniel J. Lynch, Vice President and Treasurer

-- Pinkie Dent Mayfield, Vice President-Corporate Solutions, Assistant Treasurer
+- Pinkie Dent Mayfield, Vice President–Corporate Affairs Special Assistant to the Chairman

 Board of Directors:

 - Donald E. Graham

 - Lee C. Bollinger, Columbia University

 - Christopher C. Davis, Davis Selected Advisers, LP

 - Thomas S. Gayner, Markel Corporation